 Jalapeno Turkey Cutlets

 Jalapeno turkey cutlets are a flavorful and healthy option for a quick weeknight meal or a weekend dinner.
-The flavors of the sweet-spicy jalapeno jelly and the savory taste of the turkey compliment each other perfectly to create a mouthwatering dish.
+The flavors of the sweet-spicy jalapeno jelly and the savory flavor of the turkey compliment each other perfectly to create a mouthwatering dish.

 Turkey is a lean protein source that is low in fat and calories.
 Low fat is always a little tricky to cook as the meat can become dry quickly.
-I always use a Meater (I’m not paid to praise this little kitchen tool, but every time I use it, it amazes me because I never over or under-cook anything anymore) and my turkey comes out juice and done.

-Key Ingredients in This Recipe and Alternatives
+Key Ingredients in This Recipe

 • Turkey cutlets – or turkey breasts